29 Feb–1 Mar 2020

 Session 2: Your right to have a full or balanced report on sentences

-Chief Judge Peter Kidd SC, County Court of Victoria
+Chief Judge Peter Kidd, County Court of Victoria

 Session Chair: The Hon Geoff Muecke, former Chief Judge, District Court of South Australia